codingforeveryone/READMEs/programmer-skills/start-to-develop-js.md

 You can view the output of your Javascript file using the browser's developer tool, and interact with the code that you have written.
 This is helpful when you're trying to debug, profile your site, or just learn in general what your code does.

-- Try copy and paste the following code to your Javascript file (i.e myscript.js):
+- Try to copy and paste the following code to your Javascript file (i.e myscript.js):

 ```
 var a = "Hello World!";